Chapter 16 : Year 2: Apart

 “I’m going to kill him,” Ron muttered under his breath.
 “I knew it was true, he’s such a bloody…”

 Only one person reacted in a way that actually made Ginny feel better.
 Her father walked over to her, pulled her into his embrace and, like he had always done when she was younger, kissed her forehead and brushed the hair away from her face.
-“How are you feeling, little star?” he asked.
+“And how are you feeling, darling?” he asked.

 Ginny took a deep breath.
-Hearing the words he had said to her so many times throughout her childhood, she felt like she was going to break down for the first time since that morning.
-She bit her lip, closed her eyes and pressed her face against her father’s chest to avoid her family’s scrutinizing eyes.
+Somehow, her dad's gentle touch made her feel like she was going to break down for the first time since that morning.
+She bit her lip hard, closed her eyes and pressed her face against his warm chest to avoid her family’s scrutinizing eyes.